davidrimon2004/DEPI_project/README.md

 ---

 ## 🎯 Objectives
-- Collect and preprocess sales data
+- Collect and preprocess historical sales and demand data.
-- Explore sales patterns, seasonality, and external factors
+- Identify key features that influence sales trends.
-- Build and compare forecasting models
+- Build, train, and optimise forecasting models to predict future sales and demand.
-- Deploy the best model with MLOps for monitoring and retraining
+- Deploy the best-performing model to generate forecasts in real-time or in batches.

 ---